Lightning-AI/pytorch-lightning/.github/ISSUE_TEMPLATE/how-to-question.md

 ## ❓ Questions and Help

 ### Before asking:
+1. Try to find answers to your questions in [the Lightning Forum!](https://forums.pytorchlightning.ai/)
-1. search the issues.
+2. Search the issues.
-2. search the docs.
+2. Search the docs.

 <!-- If you still can't find what you need: -->